Code-Institute-Submissions/mtopircean-project2/README.md

 }
 ```

-  * Modals not fitting smaller screens:
+* Modals not fitting smaller screen sizes:
-  ISSUE: during design process when managing the resize for smaller screen sizes, modal where either not fitting in the page, showing partially or not displaying the content in full.
+  ISSUE: during design process when testing for smaller screen sizes, modal where either not fitting in the page, showing partially or not displaying the content in full.
-  FIX: styling was implemented to set the modals in the middle of the page and an additional scroll was added to the How to Section which was affected by a high amount of content unable to display due to size.
+  FIX: styling was implemented to set the modals in the middle of the page and an additional scroll was added to the How to Section, which was mainly affected by a high amount of content unable to display due to modal size.
  ![Alt text](/readme/features/scroll-modal.jpg)

-* Functionality:
+FUNCTIONALITY:
-  * Page print opening a second time when closing the page:
+* Print page opening a second time when closing the page:
   ISSUE: when clicking on the Print as PDF button and closing the page that opens, the page will reopen a second time.
   FIX: with support from CI Tutor Team, it was identified that there was an onclick trigger attached to the button in addition to the event listener that was already present in the js page.
 Removing the onclick element solved the problem.

 * When Print page as PDF was triggered, it closes modals:
   ISSUE: when clicking on the Print as PDF button, if a modal was open, it would close.
 This represented an issue as it would not allow the user to print the page with the result of the calculation process visible.
   FIX: Modal was set in order to allow the user to close it by clicking outside of the modal content.
 This caused it to close every modal when clicking on Print as PDF.
-Functionality of closing the modal when clicking outside of the modal was removed and the "x" closing sign inside the modal was increased in size.
+Functionality of closing the modal when clicking outside of the modal was removed and the "x" closing sign inside the modal was increased in size and left as the only option to close.

 * Calculate Answer function not returning a result:
   ISSUE: when clicking on Calculate Answer no result was returned.
   FIX: placed several console.log to identify if: function started to execute, if it finished executing and if it calculated the score of each of the Options.
 It was identified that Options where calculating a score of NaN.
-After consistent research, it was identified that the source of this was actually the value inside each of the select options in the drop-down was text and not value.
+After consistent research, it was identified that the source of this was actually that the value inside each of the select options in the drop-down was text, and not value.
 Once corrected, the formula returned the required result:
 ```html
   <option value="1">1</option>
 ```

 2. Errors known and not fixed:
-* Functionality:
+FUNCTIONALITY:
 * Random does not pull Option name: although I don`t consider this as an error, I would consider it as an upgrade to the features of the website that will need to be implemented in the future.

   ISSUE:
   ![Alt text](/readme/features/random-feature.jpg)

-  No other known errors or issues identified!

 * Minor resizing issue due to challenges in automizing the resizing of the input area where users add the name of their options:
   ![Alt text](/readme/testing/options-name-input.jpg)

+ No other known errors or issues identified!

 ## Credits
 #### Code Used:

-* HTML and CSS similarities can be found to my first project submitted, but at a very basic and minor level.
+* HTML and CSS similarities can be found to my first project, but at a very basic and minor level.

 * Took inspiration in defining the structure bellow from LovaMath project and adapted it to my requirements.
 Bellow is my code with inspiration taken from LoveMath: